Rogue-1/HTB/FullPWN/Trick.md

 ```
 So if we dig the site that our IP is associated with then we can get back some good subdomains.
 Most notably is ```preprod-payroll.trick.htb```

+Note: I was unable to use dig to find the trick.htb.
+That had to be guessed, alternatively you could use a tool like ffuf to fuzz the site.

 ```console
 └──╼ [★]$ dig axfr @10.129.51.233 trick.htb